pankod/superplate/documentation/docs/getting-started/how-it-works.md

 sidebar_label: How it Works?
 ---

-**Superplate** is designed to save you hours of development time when starting a new project.
+**superplate** is designed to save you hours of development time when starting a new project.
 Superplate is offering various plugins/tools you can choose from but It's super-easy for you to modify those plugins or create your own ones.
 Once you are done, you can share your plugins and set **superplate** up to use your custom plugins.

 ## Creating a Source Repository